Contents

 They do exclude the expense of merchandise sold (materials, direct work, fabricating above) or capital consumption (higher costs like structures or machines).

-What are the importance of operating expenses?
+What is the importance of operating expenses for businesses?

 Operating expenses (OpEx) serve as a vital lens through which businesses evaluate their financial health and strategic direction.